glitch-tk/bio-guide-website/content/en/_index.md

 {{% blocks/section color="dark" type="row" %}}
-{{% blocks/feature icon="fab" title="New chair metrics!" %}}
+{{% blocks/feature icon="fab" title="Look Through Our Microscope" %}}
-The Goldydocs UI now shows chair size metrics by default.

-Please follow this space for updates!
+See skeletal muscle up close and learn how its structure relates to its function within the system.
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab" title="Contributions welcome!" url="https://github.com/google/docsy-example" %}}
+{{% blocks/feature icon="fab" title="Play our Game" %}}
-We do a [Pull Request](https://github.com/google/docsy-example/pulls) contributions workflow on **GitHub**.
-New users are always welcome!
+Summarize what you've learned in our fun game.
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab" title="Follow us on Twitter!" url="https://twitter.com/docsydocs" %}}
+{{% blocks/feature icon="fab" title="See our Work Cited" %}}
-For announcement of latest features etc.
+Check our sources or find more info using our work cited page, convieniently in APA format
 {{% /blocks/feature %}}